YukiYuziriha/expandtesting-ecom-automation/README.md

 ### **2.1 Provide Test Credentials**
 The suite looks for credentials in the `TEST_USERS_JSON` environment variable or a local `shared/test_data/test_users.json` file (git-ignored).
 Profiles are keyed by name (e.g., `profile1`, `profile2`), and you can select one at runtime with `pytest --profile=<name>`.
 If no profile is specified, `profile1` is used by default.

+> ℹ️ Notes API tests exercise the live service at `https://practice.expandtesting.com/notes/api`.
+Make sure the credentials you supply are valid for that environment and that outbound network access is available.
+Tests create temporary notes and the fixtures clean them up automatically after each run.

 ### **3. Running Tests**

 ```bash